Penistone Line: The Penistone Line today

-The Penistone Line Partnership, representing local interests, is a long-time supporter of services on the route and has provided music and real-ale trains.
+The Penistone Line Partnership, representing local interests, is a long-time supporter of services on the route, providing music and real-ale trains.

-In November 2005 the line was named as a pilot project within the Department for Transport's Community Rail Strategy.
+In November 2005, the line was named as a pilot project within the Department for Transport's Community Rail Strategy.
 The section from Barnsley to Huddersfield was designated a community rail line in May 2006.
 This led to line speed improvements at Cumberworth Tunnel and improved reliability.
-Passenger numbers have continued to grow to a record 1,030,000 in 2005 – a stark contrast from the late 1970s and early 1980s when the line was under threat of closure due to falling levels of patronage and the possible loss of revenue support from both PTEs.
+Passenger numbers have continued to grow to a record 1,030,000 in 2005 – a stark contrast from the late 1970s and early 1980s, when the line was under threat of closure due to falling levels of patronage and the possible loss of revenue support from both PTEs.